frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ```
 ## Variant properties

-Variants can be defined in the parent components configuration file.
+Variants can be defined in the parent component's configuration file.
 See the {{ link('@variants', 'variants documentation') }} for full details on creating and configuring variants.

 ### context